-Ensure sufficient access to controls, service access panels and connections for users and service engineers.
-Due consideration should be given to Health and Safety when designing access for users and service engineers.
+Ensure access to controls, service access panels and connections for users and service engineers.

 Removing the fan module

 In order to factory test the Variheat, it will be supplied complete, but if necessary, the fan module (and fresh air module, where fitted) may be separated to assist positioning where plantroom access is restricted.
 The following actions need to be completed: